Basketball legend Michael Jordan is looking for the highest bidder for his 56,000-square-foot compound in Chicago.

 The seven-acre grand estate in Highland Park, 30 minutes north of Chicago, features a contemporary-style home with nine bedrooms and 15 full baths.
 The home includes a media room, large personal gym, tennis courts and an indoor basketball court.

-The property also features three climate-controlled multi-car garages, as well as locker rooms, showers and a lounge with a glass observation overlook next to the basketball court, WSJ
+The property also features three climate-controlled multi-car garages, as well as locker rooms, showers and a lounge with a glass observation overlook next to the basketball court, WSJ reports.

 Mr. Jordan purchased the land for the property in 1991 and moved into the home in 1994, after its completion.